TeamViewer Alternative – What to Consider When Choosing Your IT Tools

 - 2.5 TeamViewer Replacements – The Tech Support Future?

-With TeamViewer’s latest security breach, many in the IT world have been looking for alternative remote assistance software.
+With TeamViewer posing a security risk, many in the IT world have been looking for an alternative remote assistance software.
 Remote access into personal computers or any personal device is a tricky proposition and many consumers have become aware of the pitfalls only recently.
 As IT experts are searching for TeamViewer alternatives, we’ve put together the must consider factors when making the selection.

 Enter broadband internet, the modem’s more advanced cousin.
 Broadband internet enabled an “always on” connection which made long-distance computer admin more affordable.
 However, early versions of remote access technology tools relied on “listening” to ports – ports which could be easily monitored by hackers wanting to intercept and steal data.

 Modern remote access technology, which still relies on broadband internet use, has been built with security in mind although it is still not impervious to hacker attacks.
 Today, a web-based company offering remote access can create a secure connection by having both the user and the host log into a secure portal.
 This is sometimes done through a small software download; however, more advanced systems can skip this step.

 The most advanced systems, which are rapidly being integrated into customer support and call centers, even tap into a device’s visual and audio system to enable higher levels of remote assistance.

 Choosing Software like TeamViewer: 4 Qualities to Look for